gytterberg/technical-interview-prep/REACTO-problems/06-misc/03-web-data-flow.md

 A popular question in first interviews like on Launch Day is "What happens when I type [website address] and click enter?"
 It's a good conversation that can take up a good duration of time and show your technical communication chops.
 It's also very good to know what the process is like to get something like wikipedia.com on our screens.

+## Learning Objective
+Describe dataflow in a Fullstack application (WOW moment)

 ## What happens when we type wikipedia.com in our address bar and press enter

 ## Strategy Guide and Solution